Show simple item record

 dc.identifier.urihttp://hdl.handle.net/10454/18810

 dc.description.abstractThere’s much to unpack regarding the legacy of Indiana Jones and the rest of the archaeological adventure genre, particularly regarding the way these stories perpetuate colonialist and Orientalist thought.
-But popular culture has also presented a view of archaeology steeped in toxic masculinity, a view that bolsters both sexism and ableism within the discipline.en_US
+But popular culture has also presented a view of archaeology steeped in toxic masculinity, a view that bolsters both sexism and ableism within the discipline.

-dc.subjectToxic masculinityen_US
+dc.subjectToxic masculinity

-dc.subjectArchaeological adventure genreen_US
+dc.subjectArchaeological adventure genre

-dc.type.versionPublished versionen_US
+dc.type.versionPublished version

 dc.date.updated2022-03-22T11:55:21Z